ABOUT MEG MEDINA

 them with her passion for tales.

 She is a two-time Pura Belpré medalist for her picture book Mango, Abuela and Me (2016 Honor award) and Yaqui Delgado Wants to Kick Your Ass (2014 medalist for literature).
 Meg also earned the 2012 Ezra Jack Keats New Writers Award for her picture book, Tía Isa Wants a Car.
+Most recently she was long listed for the National Book Award and was a finalist for the Kirkus Prize and the LA Times Book Award.

 Meg’s work examines how cultures